I'm just gonna be straight up with you about Wealthy Affiliate and what they teach, based on my own personal experience.

 So, far as I understand Wealthy Affiliate is a community that teaches and trains people how to build niche affiliate websites, to enable them to make a full-time passive income online.

-And they do their best to provide an entire ecosystem of all the tools and resources people need in order to accomplish that goal.
+They do their best to provide an entire ecosystem of all the tools and resources people need in order to accomplish that goal.

 So far, so good.